Jan Böhmermann: Erdoğan satire, 2016

-On 10 April 2021 the CEO of publishing house Axel Springer SE, Mathias Döpfner, made a plea for "solidarity with Jan Böhmermann".
+On 10 April 2016 the CEO of publishing house Axel Springer SE, Mathias Döpfner, made a plea for "solidarity with Jan Böhmermann".
 He compared Böhmermann's poem to the works of Martin Kippenberger.
 He also referenced Michel Houellebecq's Submission and accused the German government of kowtowing to the Turks.
 The former Greek finance minister Yanis Varoufakis wrote on Twitter: "Europe first lost its soul (agreement with Turkey on refugees), now it is losing its humour.
 Hands off @janboehm!"
 More than 100,000 people signed a petition for Böhmermann at Change.org.
-In a satirical letter to president Erdogan, the mayor of Tübingen, Boris Palmer (Alliance 90/The Greens), assured Erdogan his "solidarity" and demanded the extradition of Böhmermann to Turkey.
+In a satirical letter to president Erdoğan, the mayor of Tübingen, Boris Palmer (Alliance 90/The Greens), assured Erdoğan his "solidarity" and demanded the extradition of Böhmermann to Turkey.
 "Cut off Böhmermann's testicles, so he never makes fun of presidents with a short dick again", he wrote.
 The letter is signed "most respectfully, Boris Palmer".

-An April 2016 YouGov poll revealed, that a majority of the Germans supported Böhmermanns position.
+An April 2016 YouGov poll revealed, that a majority of the Germans supported Böhmermann's position.
 48 percent of the pollees found the poem appropriate, 29 percent view it as undue.
 A great majority (66 percent) opposed the deletion of the poem on the ZDF website as well as Merkel's criticism of the poem as "intentionally hurtful" (68 percent).
 Only 15% support a criminal investigation, with 77% against.

-In April 2016 it was reported that Böhmermann was under police protection, because he was threatened by supporters of Erdogan.
+In April 2016 it was reported that Böhmermann was under police protection, because he was threatened by supporters of Erdoğan.
 The filming of the upcoming edition of Neo Magazin Royale was cancelled due to "massive media reporting and the focus on the programme and the presenter".
 Böhmermann had also cancelled his radio show Sanft & Sorgfältig on Sunday and his appearance at the Grimme Awards, where he was awarded for his Varoufakis video.

-In October 2016, prosecutors dropped the case, saying they had not found sufficient evidence to continue the inquiry against Boehmermann.
-In 2018, the rarely used paragraph 103 of Germany's penal code, which criminalized insults against foreign heads of state, under which Böhmermann was indicted, was subsequently abolished.
+In October 2016, prosecutors dropped the case, saying they had not found sufficient evidence to continue the inquiry against Böhmermann.
+Subsequently, in 2018, the rarely used paragraph 103 of Germany's penal code, which criminalized insults against foreign heads of state, under which Böhmermann was indicted, was abolished.